albar965/littlenavmap-manual/en/INSTALLATION.md

 ### macOS

-Extract the ZIP file and copy the `Little Navmap` application to the folder `Applications` or any other folder.
+Extract the ZIP file and copy the `Little Navmap` application to the directory `Applications` or any other directory.

 **Note on first start on macOS:** When starting the application you will get a message `Little Navmap is from an unidentified developer.
 Are you sure you want to open it?` or similar.